 Academies are schools funded by the government with the freedom to govern independently – but all are accountable to the Secretary of State for Education.
 To share resources and best practice, many are part of multi-academy trusts – a network of schools under one legal body.

-Ark Brunel Primary Academy is part of Ark - a leading education charity and one of the country’s top-performing academy operators.
+Ark Brunel Primary Academy is part of Ark Schools - a leading education charity and one of the country’s top-performing academy operators.
 Ark is non-denominational and does not make any profit from running its schools.

-Ark’s relationship with the Secretary of State is set out in the master funding agreement.
+Ark’s relationship with the Secretary of State is set out in the Master Funding Agreement.
 There are also supplemental funding agreements for each individual school in the network, including Ark Brunel.

 Ark Brunel Academy’s LGB is made up as follows: